eric-pierce/freshapi/README.md

 If you'd like to donate to this project you can do so through *Buy Me A Coffee*

 <a href="https://www.buymeacoffee.com/ericpierce" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>

 ## License

 This project is licensed under the [GNU AGPL 3 License](http://www.gnu.org/licenses/agpl-3.0.html)

 ## Acknowledgements

-- Major thanks to Tiny Tiny RSS and its developer for making the best self-hosted RSS reader available
+- Major thanks to Tiny Tiny RSS and its developer Fox for making the best self-hosted RSS reader available
 - Thanks to the FreshRSS team for both expanding on the Google Reader API and for providing an excellent example of implementation using PHP found at [here](https://github.com/FreshRSS/FreshRSS/blob/edge/p/api/greader.php)

 ## Disclaimer

-This project is not affiliated with or endorsed by Google or Tiny Tiny RSS.
+This project is not affiliated with or endorsed by FreshRSS, Google, or Tiny Tiny RSS.
 Use at your own risk.